News

 • Cost: This is a free event, but spots are limited.
 Registration is essential and closes on Monday, 8th December

 Charlie Arnott is an eighth-generation farmer, educator, and advocate for regenerative agriculture and wellness.
-Together with his wife Angelica, Charlie has turned ‘Hanaminno” into a thriving 2,143-hectare property grounded in biodynamic and holistic principles.
-Their enterprises include cattle and sheep, managed to prioritise soil health, biodiversity and ethical food production.
+He has turned ‘Hanaminno” into a thriving 2143-hectare property grounded in biodynamic and holistic principles.
+His enterprises include cattle and sheep, managed to prioritise soil health, biodiversity and ethical food production.

 Charlie’s leadership in regenerative agriculture has been recognised nationally — he is a recipient of the prestigious Bob Hawke Landcare Award, honouring his outstanding contribution to land stewardship and community education.
 A renowned educator and speaker, Charlie is passionate about the connection between healthy people, healthy animals and healthy landscapes.

-This event is support by the NSW Government’s High Impact Partnerships program.
+This event is supported by the NSW Government’s High Impact Partnerships program.
 The program aims to deliver emissions reduction and promote sustainable land management practices in agriculture to support NSW’s net zero target.

 Explore more about Charlie Arnott